Annotation Configuration

 Default value: ""

-Specifies the ID of the ResultMap defined in the XML, used to map query results to entity class objects of a specific type.
+Specifies the ID of the ResultMap defined in your XML file, which maps query results to a specific type of entity class object.

 autoResultMap